-Jessica Brown is a partner in the Denver office of Gibson Dunn and a member of the firm's Labor and Employment, White Collar Defense and Investigations, Class Action, and Electronic Discovery Practice Groups.
+Jessica Brown is a partner in the Denver office of Gibson Dunn and a member of the firm's Labor and Employment, White Collar Defense and Investigations, Class Action, Privacy, Cybersecurity, and Consumer Protection and Electronic Discovery Practice Groups.
 She has been ranked by Chambers USA for thirteen consecutive years as one of "America's Leading Lawyers for Labor and Employment."
 She also has been listed consistently in The Best Lawyers in America® in the practice areas of Employment Law – Management and Litigation – Labor & Employment.
 The Denver Business Journal named Ms. Brown winner of the 2015 "Outstanding Women in Business Award" for the Law category.
 In 2017, the Ms. JD organization honored her in Chicago with its national "Sharing Her Passion" award for her work in relation to gender equity and mentoring.
 And she was previously named by the Denver Business Journal one of Denver's "Forty Under 40."

 Ms. Brown has defended nationwide and state-wide class and collective action lawsuits, alleging gender discrimination under Title VII, failure to permit facility access under the Americans with Disabilities Act, and violations of the Fair Labor Standards Act.
 She participated as a member of the trial team in Dukes v.
 Wal-Mart Stores, Inc., which redefined the legal standard for class certification as a result of the U.S. Supreme Court's watershed decision.